douglascrockford/parseq/README.md

 # Parseq

+THIS PROJECT IS OBSOLETE.
+IT HAS BEEN SUPERSEDED BY [PRONTO](https://www.crockford.com/pronto.html)</a>.

 Better living thru eventuality!

 Parseq provides a straightforward functional approach to the management of eventuality.
 Parseq embraces the paradigm of distributed message passing.